seleniumbase/SeleniumBase/seleniumbase/masterqa/ReadMe.md

 nosetests masterqa_test.py --with-selenium
 ```

 At the end of your test run, you'll receive a report with results, screenshots, and log files.
 (Add ``--browser=chrome`` to your run command in order to use Chrome instead of Firefox, which requires Chromedriver installed.)
+Close the Results Page window when you're done.

 ### Follow the [longer example test](https://github.com/seleniumbase/SeleniumBase/blob/master/examples/masterqa_test.py) to write your own tests: